At Mercedes-Benz, we have a clear understanding of what kind of business we will or will not do. We do not give or take bribes.

 A deal that benefits everyone?
 A fatal decision!
 Corruption creates enormous damage – to fair competition, to society and to our company.
 That is why we take a global stand against corruption and all its negative repercussions.
 As a founding member of the United Nations Global Compact

 Together On the Right Track

 Preventing and tackling corruption are key aspects of our compliance work.
 In order to continuously raise awareness of the significance of anti-corruption among our employees, we have launched various training and communication activities.
-This includes our internal campaign "Together On the Right Track", which encourages discussions related to the topic corruption and helps our employees navigate safely through difficult situations in day-to-day business.
+This way, we encourage discussions related to the topic corruption and help our employees to navigate safely through difficult situations in day-to-day business.